nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 The state machine implementation follows a run-to-completion model where:

-- Message processing and state machine execution, including transitions, complete fully before processing new messages
+- Message processing and state machine execution, including transitions, complete fully before processing new messages.
-- Entry and exit functions are called in the correct order when transitioning states
+- Entry and exit functions are called in the correct order when transitioning states.
-- Parent state transitions are handled automatically when transitioning between child states
+- Parent state transitions are handled automatically when transitioning between child states.

 This ensures predictable behavior and proper state cleanup during transitions, as there is no mechanism for interrupting or changing the state machine execution from the outside.